VeriMomVeriMom

 Score: 90–100

 No reproductive toxicity flags found in any data source.
-Considered safe for use during pregnancy and breastfeeding.
+Considered safe for use during pregnancy, breastfeeding, and on baby skin.

 Examples: Glycerin, Niacinamide, Hyaluronic Acid